 SQL Server is owned by Microsoft and can only be used on the Windows platform.
 Recently, the 2017 version of SQL Server can be run on Linux platforms as well.
 SQL Server uses the T-SQL(Transact-SQL) language to write queries to access data from its database.

-2) Oracle vs SQL Server: Usage & Database Sharing Features
+2) Usage & Database Sharing Features

 Oracle is complex to use because its syntax is a little complicated as compared to SQL.
 It allows users to easily share databases.
 It also supports packages and is backed by powerful software.
 The architecture of Oracle is shown below.